 Email: panda AT cse.ohio-state.edu

 The group has also been focusing on co-designing Deep Learning Frameworks and MPI Libraries.
-A high-performance and scalable version of the Caffe framework is available from High-Performance Deep Learning (HiDL) Project site.
+High-performance and scalable versions of the Caffe and TensorFlow frameworks are available from High-Performance Deep Learning (HiDL) Project site.

 Dr. Panda leads Network-Based Computing Research Group .
 Students and staff members of this group are involved in multiple state-of-the-art research projects .
 Members of his group have obtained a large number of Awards and Recognitions .
-Dr. Panda's research is supported by funding from US National Science Foundation, US Department of Energy, Ohio Board of Regents and several industry including IBM, Intel, Cisco, Cray, SUN, Mellanox, Microsoft, NVIDIA, QLogic and NetApp.
+Dr. Panda's research is supported by funding from US National Science Foundation, US Department of Energy, US Department of Defense, Ohio Board of Regents, Ohio Department of DEvelopment and several industry including IBM, Intel, Cisco, Cray, SUN, Mellanox, Microsoft, NVIDIA, Pattern Computing, QLogic and NetApp.

 Dr. Panda is a Fellow of IEEE and a member of ACM.

 More details on Dr. Panda can be obtained from his detailed Vita .

 My teaching assignment for the 2018-19 academic year is as follows:

 My office is located in DL 785.
 You are welcome to walk-in/call during normal working hours for discussion.
 If you need to meet me at some other time, please send me an e-mail at panda AT cse.ohio-state.edu to make an appointment.
 You are also welcome to send me your questions/doubts through e-mail and I will try my best to answer them asap.

 I will be out of town on official trips during some days.
 Please do a finger to my account (panda AT cse.ohio-state.edu) to get information about my travel schedule.